 Tour the ROPA headquarters in Sittelsdorf in animated pictures!

 In recent years ROPA Fahrzeug- und Maschinenbau GmbH in Sittelsdorf has been developed into an important production site for the manufacture of machines for harvesting sugar beets and potatoes.

 About 380 employees are working at ROPA headquarters in Sittelsdorf, including 20 trainees.

 ROPA machines are in use in more than 40 countries around the world.

 In recent years, a lot of energy and capital has been invested in the development of the key operational facilities in Sittelsdorf.
 Due to the increasing demand for high quality ROPA machines, new manufacturing halls have been built for production, research and development, and a new powder-coating plant has just started operation.

-To ensure the best possible customer service and spare parts supply outside Germany, ROPA has established subsidiaries in France, Ukraine, Russia and Poland with about 180 employees, engaged in customer service, spare parts warehouse and sales.
+To ensure the best possible customer service and spare parts supply outside Germany, ROPA has established subsidiaries in France, Ukraine, Russia, Poland and China with about 200 employees, engaged in customer service, spare parts warehouse and sales.